 These maps do not provide a forecast and are not maps of soil moisture.
 Instead they indicate areas which are particularly wet or dry.
 Rainfall in areas with high positive relative wetness could result in flooding in the coming days/weeks.
 Areas of negative relative wetness provide an indication of locations which are particularly dry, and little or no rain in these areas could potentially lead to (or prolong) a drought.

-SUMMARY: At the end of November, subsurface water levels were higher (wetter) than normal in much of Scotland, northern England and west Wales.
-Elsewhere, subsurface water levels were lower (drier) than normal.
+SUMMARY: At the end of February, subsurface water levels were lower (drier) than normal in most of Great Britain.